10/3/14 Update: Menu updated and items added.

 Value: Above average.
 Portions are large, fresh, and higher quality than most.

-Reputation: Tamu Tamu Refreshments is overlooked by just about everybody.
+Reputation: Overlooked by just about everybody.

 My guess is that it’s because the building isn’t particularly welcoming.
 The window where you order only has two cash registers and you can barely see the cast members’ faces in the small opening that’s surrounded by old-looking-bricks and two garbage cans right outside.
 Anyway, people who have eaten here review the food well.
 I don’t think anything they serve is “bad.”